ndwarshuis/org-sql/README.md

   )
 ```

+## Dependencies

+### Emacs packages

+- org-ml.el
+- dash.el
+- s.el

+### Databases

+Only the programs for your desired implementation are required:

+- sqlite3
+- postgres (specifically createdb, dropdb, psql)

 # Configuration

 ## General Behavior

-- `org-sql-db-config`: a list describing the database to use and how to connect
+- `org-sql-db-config`: a list describing the database implementation to use and
-  to it (see this variable's help page for more details)
+  how to connect to it (see this variable's help page for more details)
-- `org-sql-files`: list of org files to insert into database
+- `org-sql-files`: list of org files to insert into the database
 - `org-sql-debug`: turn on SQL transaction debug output in the message buffer

 ## Database Storage

-Options following the pattern `org-sql-exclude-X` dictate what to exclude from
+Options following the pattern `org-sql-exclude-X` or `org-sql-excluded-X`
-the database.
-By default all these variables are nil (include everything).
+dictate what not to store in the database.
+By default all these variables are
+nil (include everything).
+See the help page for each of these for further
+details.

 # Usage